Long-term experiment: In agricultural research

 Long-term experiments test the sustainability of different farming practices, as measured by yield trends over decades.
 Examples include the Park Grass Experiment at Rothamsted Experimental Station (1843–present), the Morrow Plots (1876–present) at the University of Illinois at Urbana–Champaign, Sanborn Field at the University of Missouri (1888-present), the Magruder Plots (1892–present) at Oklahoma State University, Auburn's Old Rotation (1896–present), and the Haughley Experiment (1939–1982?).

 Experiments at Rothamsted showed that "grain yields can be sustained (and even increased) for almost 150 years in monocultures of wheat and barley given organic or inorganic fertilizer annually".
 These results show that practices considered unsustainable by some advocates of sustainable agriculture may preserve "the ability of a farm to produce perpetually", at least under some circumstances.
 But even if crop diversity in space or time (crop rotation) and organic inputs are not always essential to sustainability, there is abundant evidence from Rothamsted and elsewhere that they are often beneficial.
+Rothamsted has more recently (2017) started a new long term experiment, the Large Scale Rotation Experiment, to better understand the trade-offs involved with more regenerative approaches to agriculture such as no-till, crop rotations and green composting.

 An experiment in alpine pasture has been ongoing in Switzerland at Schynige Platte from the 1920s looking at the human effect on the alpine environment.

 The Haughley Experiment was noteworthy as a rare example of a long-term experiment in organic farming without external inputs of nutrients.
 After about 30 years, however, it was decided to start importing manure.
 There is some disagreement whether a "decline in relative yields from the organic section" was due to a depletion of soil nutrients.

 Various short-term experiments have used legumes (in symbiosis with nitrogen-fixing rhizobia) as a nitrogen source, but good short-term yields do not prove the system is sustainable.
 The problem is that release of nitrogen from soil organic matter can make up any shortfall of nitrogen from legumes for a decade or more.
 The Old Rotation showed that nitrogen from legumes can balance nitrogen removed in a harvested crop over the long term.
 A key point is that the nitrogen in the legumes was not removed, as it would be with a soybean crop, but was plowed under as a green manure.
 In the Old Rotation, the green manure was grown during the winter to supply nitrogen to a summer crop (cotton); this would be less practical in colder climates.

 Long-term agricultural experiments that have been started more recently include the Long-Term Research on Agricultural Systems experiments at UC Davis, started in 1993.